 The prices vary based on quantity, strength, and brand.
 Our daily menu is available on our website and includes the most up-to-date available products and pricing.
 Please note that all prices posted on the menu are calculated before the state sales tax and do not include the discounted rates for veteran/indigent patients.

-Our current product offerings include a variety of medical marijuana plant material (also known as flower or bud), including indicas, hybrids, and sativas with a wide range of CBD and THC ratios in addition to tinctures.
-To see our menu online, click on “Locations” in the navigation bar at the top of our webpage, and select the menu for the Botanist nearest you.
-Processed products, such as edibles, lotions, capsules, and vaporizer cartridges, are not yet available in the state of Ohio, however are expected Spring 2019.
-We will be posting notices on social media and on our webpage as soon as processed products are available for purchase.
+Our current product offerings include a variety of medical marijuana plant material (also known as flower or bud), including indicas, hybrids, and sativas with a wide range of CBD and THC ratios; in addition to processed products, such as edibles, lotions, capsules, tinctures, and vaporizer cartridges.

 We are only able to offer discounts to registered Veteran or Indigent patients.
-For information on how to register as veteran or indigent - click here.
-Patients that are registered with either of these statuses will be eligible for a 25% discount on medical marijuana products and accessories.
+For information on how to register as veteran or indigent – click here.
+Patients that are registered with either of these statuses will be eligible for a 25% discount on medical marijuana products.

 Currently, the only payment method we accept is cash.
 For your convenience we do have an ATM in our dispensary.